SaurabhChawla100/spark-radiant/README.md

       ```

-   d) **ExchangeOptimizeRule** - This optimizer rule works for scenarios where partial aggregate exchange is
+   e) **ExchangeOptimizeRule** - This optimizer rule works for scenarios where partial aggregate exchange is
       present and also the exchange which is introduced by SMJ and other join that add the shuffle exchange, So in total
       there are 2 exchange present in the executed plan and cost of creating both exchange are almost same.
 In that scenario
       we skip the exchange created by the partial aggregate and there will be only one exchange and partial and complete